How to Get a Registered Agent in California

 What Is a Registered Agent?

-A California registered agent is a person or business entity charged by corporations, limited liability companies (LLCs), and other entity types to act on their behalf.
+A California registered agent, also known as a resident agent in some states, is a person or business entity used by corporations, limited liability companies (LLCs), and other entity types to act on behalf of your business.
 Registered agents serve as a point of contact and are empowered to handle certain legal documents.

 All business owners in California need a registered agent to be in good standing with the law.
 Whether you own a small business, large enterprise, or nonprofit organization doesn’t matter.
 Agents can help your company stay compliant by accomplishing various tasks.